Jatin003/Leetcode-DSA-solution/problem-452.md

 **Question link:-** https://leetcode.com/problems/insert-into-a-binary-search-tree/<br>
 **Approch**

-**step-1** so when ever a question when i have to check for common elments in containers i always Sort them first, So sort the segements by the end.
+**step-1** so when ever a question when i have to check for common elments in containers i always Sort them first, So sort the segements by the end.<br>
-**step2** Put an arrow at the end of the 1-st array.
+**step2** Put an arrow at the end of the 1-st array.<br>
-**Step3** Now form the second one we check whether the current arrow pass through the current segment, if not add an arrow and so on so forth.
+**Step3** Now form the second one we check whether the current arrow pass through the current segment, if not add an arrow and so on so forth.<br>

 **CODE**